roymacdonald/roymacdonald.github.io/_posts/2015-10-27-New York City is flat.md

 video_vimeo: 143779655
 video_width: 958
 video_height: 600
+title: New York City is flat... almost
 ---

-# New York City is flat... almost

 This is a visualization of the streets of New York City, which moves through these following the route I made everyday from the [School For Poetic Computation](http://sfpc.io) in Manhattan's East Village to Brooklyn's Crown Heights where I lived, making an emphasis on the elevation of the streets.